Customer Code of Conduct Policy

 Adopted Date October 20, 2009

-Stark County District Library Customer Code of Conduct
+Stark Library Customer Code of Conduct

-The principal purpose of the Stark County District Library is to provide open and convenient public access to all of the Library's written, recorded, and digital resources and to its educational and informational programs and services.
+The principal purpose of Stark Library is to provide open and convenient public access to all of the Library's written, recorded, and digital resources and to its educational and informational programs and services.
 The Library and its staff are committed to providing a safe and congenial atmosphere in which to carry out this purpose.
 This commitment can only be carried out if users of the Library respect the rights of all other users and the staff.

 This general statement underlies the more specific provisions of the Library's Code of Conduct set forth below.
 The Code of Conduct has a threefold purpose: to protect the rights and safety of Library customers, to protect the rights and safety of staff members, and to preserve and protect the Library's materials, facilities, and property.
 The Code of Conduct requires that Library users act in a manner that will not interfere with the functioning of the Library or disturb others.